Ulan-Ude: Transportation

 The city also lies on the M55 section of the Baikal Highway (part of the Trans-Siberian Highway), the main federal road to Vladivostok.
 Air traffic is served by the Ulan-Ude Airport (Baikal), as well as the smaller Ulan-Ude Vostochny Airport.
 Intracity transport includes tram, bus, and marshrutka (share taxi) lines.

 Culture

 Until 1991, Ulan-Ude was closed to foreigners.
 There are old merchants' mansions richly decorated with wood and stone carving in the historical center of Ulan-Ude, along the river banks which are exceptional examples of Russian classicism.
 The city has a large ethnographic museum which recalls the history of the peoples of the region.
 There is a large and highly unusual statue of the head of Vladimir Lenin in the central square: the largest in the world.
 Built in 1970 for the centennial of Lenin's birth and weighing 42 tons, as of 2018 it continued to tower over the main plaza at 7.7 m.

+The Ulger puppet theater was founded in Ulan-Ude in 1967.